open-esq/SCoDA-Simple-Code-Deference-Agreement-/SCoDAO.md

 (B) cause, encourage or facilitate, a Material Adverse Exception Event.

-(b) *Exception Handling.* Notwithstanding anything to the contrary set forth in Section 1(a), if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause "(b)" shall determine the rights and obligations of the Parties relating to the DAO and/or DAO Matters.
+(b) *Exception Handling.* Notwithstanding anything to the contrary set forth in Section 1(a), if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause "(b)" shall determine the rights and obligations of the Parties relating to the DAO and/or DAO Matters:

 (i) *Exception Notice.* If either Party becomes aware that there is a Material Adverse Exception Event, such Party (the “***Sending Party***”) shall deliver to the other Party (the “***Receiving Party***”) a notice (an “***Exception Notice***”) signed by such Party: